All Episodes

 I don't know what their objection to it is.

-But I I don't know the rules of security rules of converting crowdfunding, and it wouldn't be donations.
+But I don't know the rules, the security rules of converting crowdfunding, and it wouldn't be donations.

-But that would that would change everything in this country if Pelosi and these people couldn't run these stupid comments and have that carry the evening news.
+But that would change everything in this country if Pelosi and these people couldn't run these stupid comments and have that carry the evening news.

-Well, I look I totally agree that the landscape that we have today is directly traceable to the media.
+Well, look, I totally agree that the landscape that we have today is directly traceable to the media.

-And the media makes it look like if you ask anybody under 30 in this country, they think it's 30 percent of the population is gay.
+And the media makes it look like if you ask anybody under 30 in this country, they think it's 30% of the population is gay.

-And the reason they think that is because the way gay lifestyle and so forth is portrayed in all media, entertainment media, news media, it is made to look like it's omnipresent, and that it is however it's portrayed, it's just there.
+And the reason they think that is because the way gay lifestyle and so forth is portrayed in all media, entertainment media, news media, it is made to look like it's omnipresent and that it is however it's portrayed.

-And so people get the idea that it's just it's it's almost half a country when it's not even three percent.
+And so people get the idea that it's just, it's almost half the country when it's not even 3%.

-Now, Rupert Murdoch just offered eighty billion dollars for Time Warner, which includes CNN.
+Now, Rupert Murdoch just offered $80 billion for Time Warner, which includes CNN.

 He'd have to sell it off.

-And that's where the eight billion dollars for price tag CNCN actually surfaced.
+And that's where the $8 billion for price tag CNN actually surfaced.

 But he was rejected.

-I know they're never gonna let it happen.
+I know they're never going to let it happen.

 Jack Welch, the famed chief executive officer of General Electric.